 Welcome to Martha’s Vineyard, one of New England’s premier vacation destinations.
-Our island offers innumerable summertime activities and the Madison Inn is the ideal location from which to enjoy them all.
-Our in-town location is just steps from the Oak Bluffs Harbor, all public transportation, beaches, bike rentals, hiking trails, kayak rentals, and superb shopping and dining.
+Our island offers countless summertime activities and the Madison Inn is the ideal location from which to enjoy them all.
+Our in-town location is just steps from the Oak Bluffs Harbor, public transportation, beaches, bike rentals, kayak rentals, and excellent shopping and dining.
 Not sure what to see first?
 Take an island tour!

 We want to help make your stay amazing, and below is a list of activities we recommend.
 If you don’t see what you’re looking for, just ask!

-Bicycle rentals are available from Bill Anderson’s Bike Rentals (www.andersonsbikerentals.com).
-Mr Anderson has been renting bikes for 42 years and has everything you need to make your biking safe and fun.
-Anderson’s is just two blocks from the Madison Inn, and we have a locked storage room to store your bike if you keep it overnight.
-Martha’s Vineyard has miles and miles of scenic bike paths to explore, and Anderson’s will provide you with a map.
-We always recommend the ride to Edgartown, an easy ten-mile round-trip that takes you along Nantucket Sound, past oceanfront homes and resorts, and into picturesque downtown Edgartown.
+Martha’s Vineyard has miles and miles of scenic bike paths to explore.
+We always recommend the ride to Edgartown, an easy seven mile trip that takes you along Nantucket Sound, past oceanfront homes and resorts, and into picturesque downtown Edgartown.
 For the more adventurous, add the loop out to the Katama sand plains.
 Breathtaking scenery abounds!

 There are two golf courses open to the public on Martha’s Vineyard: Farm Neck and Mink Meadows.
-Farm Neck is located in Oak Bluffs, about one mile from the center of town.
+Farm Neck is located in Oak Bluffs, about a mile from the center of town.
 Farm Neck features an 18-hole course with sweeping views of Vineyard Sound and Sengekontacket Pond, as well as a fabulous cafe open for breakfast, lunch, and dinner (in-season).
 Mink Meadows is located in Vineyard Haven and is a 9-hole course created by Wayne Stiles in 1936.
-Also designed to take advantage of superb water views, it looks toward the Elizabeth Islands and Woods Hole.
-Farm Neck is the more expensive and the more challenging of the two courses, but both offer an excellent Vineyard golf experience
+Designed to take advantage of superb water views, it looks toward the Elizabeth Islands and Woods Hole.
+Farm Neck is the more expensive and challenging of the two courses, but both offer an excellent Vineyard golf experience.